-After a day spent outside in frigid temperatures, nothing is more satisfying than a hot cocktail.
+Now that we’re all staying indoors these days, nothing is more satisfying than a hot cocktail during these cooler months.
 It’s one thing to feel the heat from the mug radiate through your hands into the rest of your body, but then when you consider the shot or two of booze you’ve mixed in?
 That, friends, is called a win-win.

 The only thing left to do, then, is figure out what kind of hot cocktail to make.
 Below, we’ve collected some riffs on classics so that every taste profile is satisfied.
 Whether you’re looking for a classy (and classic) hot toddy, or you want the smoky flavors of mezcal to shine through your hot cocoa, we’ve got you covered.
 (Also, don’t forget about glühwein, you’re new favorite kind of mulled wine!)